invictus-integration/docs-ifa/dashboard/flowdatatimetolive.md

 ## Setting the Time to Live value

 The TTL value must be set by passing a positive integer value to the `FlowDataTTLInDays` parameter in your release pipeline.

+Example:
+`-FlowDataTTLInDays 90`

 This integer represents the amount of days the data will be allowed to live in the database.
 This is a **required** value which the pipeline will not execute without, therefore you will have to choose an appropriate value for your scenario.

 The TTL value can later be updated by passing a different integer to the `FlowDataTTLInDays` parameter.
 The previous TTL index will be automatically dropped and recreated with the new value.